 - 1. The applicant shall present the pre-application sketch plan and make a verbal presentation regarding the site and the proposed subdivision.
 Following the applicant's presentation, the Boardmay ask questions and make suggestions to be incorporated by the applicant into the application.
 The date of the on-site inspection may be selected at this time. - 2.
-The Planning Board shall notify the North Yarmouth Road Commissioner, local law enforcement, the Yarmouth Water District (if applicable) and North Yarmouth Fire Chief of the proposed subdivision, the number of dwelling units proposed, the length of streets and roads, and the size and construction characteristics of any permitted building types with multiple residentials units, and commercial or industrial buildings.
-The Planning Board shall request that these officials comment upon the adequacy of their department's existing capital facilities to service the proposed subdivision. - 1.
-Interested Stakeholders: The CEO shall invite the Interested Stakeholders to this meeting if anyportion of the subdivision is located within the Groundwater Protection Overlay District or if the subdivision intends to utilize the public water supply system.
-The applicant shall provide a copy of the pre-application sketch plan to the Yarmouth Water District at least one week prior to the pre-application meeting. - C. Submission: The pre-application sketch plan shall show in simple sketch form the proposed layout of streets, lots, buildings and other features in relation to existing conditions.
-The sketch plan, which does not\not have to be engineered and may be a free-hand penciled sketch, should be supplemented with general information to describe the existing conditions of the site and the proposed development.
+The CEO shall notify the North Yarmouth Road Commissioner, local law enforcement, the Yarmouth Water District (if applicable) and North Yarmouth Fire Chief of the proposed subdivision, the number of dwelling units proposed, the length of streets and roads, and the size and construction characteristics of any permitted building types with multiple residentials units, and commercial or industrial buildings.
+The CEO shall request that these officials comment upon the adequacy of their department's existing capital facilities to service the proposed subdivision. - C. Submission: The pre-application sketch plan shall show in simple sketch form the proposed layout of streets, lots, buildings and other features in relation to existing conditions.
+The sketch plan, which does not have to be engineered and may be a free-hand penciled sketch, should be supplemented with general information to describe the existing conditions of the site and the proposed development.
 It will be most helpful to both the applicant and the Planning Board to show site conditions such as high value open spaceareas (listed B.3), steep slopes, wet areas and vegetative cover to be identified in a general manner.
 It is recommended that the sketch plan be superimposed on or accompanied by a copy of the assessor's map(s) on which the land is located.
 The sketch plan shall be accompanied by: - 1.
 A copy of a portion of the U.S.G.S. topographic map and an aerial map of the area showing theoutline of the proposed subdivision unless the proposed subdivision is less than 10 acres in size. - 2.
 A copy of that portion of the Cumberland County Soil Survey covering the proposed subdivision, showing the outline of the proposed subdivision. - 3.
 A copy of any available deeds, easements and encumbrances applicable to the proposed subdivision.

-- D. Site Visit: The Planning Board shall endeavor tomay hold a site visit of the property within 30 days of the Pre-application meeting.
-The CEO shall notify the applicant of the date and time of the site visit.
-The applicant shall place "flagging" at the centerline of anyproposed streets, and at the approximate intersections of the street centerlines and lot corners, prior to thesite visit.
-The Planning Board shall reserve the right to postpone the site visit, if the Board determines that the site visit is not possible due to surface conditions of the site and inclement weather conditions, such as, but not limited to, snow cover, flooding rains, and frozen ground, or due to the unavailability of Planning Board members.
+- D. Site Visit: The Planning Board may hold a site visit of the property to review existing conditions, field verify the information submitted and investigate a development proposal.
+The Planning Board may schedule this visit either before or after the first meeting at which the application is considered.
+The Planning Board shall reserve the right to postpone the site visit, if the Board Chair determines that the site visit is not possible due to surface conditions of the site and inclement weather conditions, or due to the unavailability of Planning Board members.
 The CEO shall notify the applicant of the site visit. - E. Rights not Vested: The pre-application meeting, the submittal or review of the sketch plan or the site visit shall not be considered the initiation of the review process for the purposes of bringing theplan under the protection of Title 1 M.R.S. §302.